Plumsail/forms-docs/Public/how-to/provision-example.rst

 Create application and install NuGet package
 --------------------------------------------------
 Run the Visual Studio.
-Make sure you have *.NET Framework v.4.7.2* or higher installed.
-In the Visual Studio, create a new Project and select
-Console App (.NET Core):
+In the Visual Studio, create a new Project and select Console App (.NET Core):

 |pic3|